atulloh/oddball/community-builds.md

 ## Contributing

-While I doubt many people will attempt this build, I'd be happy to proven wrong.
+While I doubt many people will attempt this build, I'd be happy to proven wrong!
 If you have some build pics you'd like to share:
 - create a fork/branch of [the Oddball GitHub Pages branch](https://github.com/atulloh/oddball/tree/gh-pages)
-- create a new folder in `oddball/assets/builds` named with your name; if you want to use your Reddit username, prefix your username with "u_", e.g. `oddball/assets/builds/u_tullonator`
+- create a new folder in `assets/builds` named with your name; if you want to use your Reddit username, prefix your username with "u_", e.g. `assets/builds/u_tullonator`
 - create a PR for it
 - once I merge it, it'll appear under [community builds]({{site.baseurl}}/community-builds) (this page)